Texas Reverse Mortgage Loan

 2. HECM Reverse Mortgage

 Home Equity Conversion Mortgages are the most common reverse mortgages.
-These mortgages are offered by the Federal Housing Administration.
+These mortgages are only offered by Federal Housing Administration (FHA) approved lenders.

 HECM reverse mortgages were first offered in 1988 to help seniors pay their bills.